acresi/U/self/memory/chatgpt-entry.md

 # chatgpt-entry.md
 > Master memory entry point for ChatGPT interaction and Adaptor House projects
 > Replaces native ChatGPT memory.
 All persistent reference should pass through this index.
+> This file serves as the surface memory index for ChatGPT during collaboration with authorized users and the systems of Adaptor House.
+It is not an ontology or truth file, but a high-level registry of references, memory anchors, and live project links used during session work.
+> It enables dynamic referencing, logic lookups, and structured re-entry into memory states without relying on internal ChatGPT memory stability.
 ---

 ### ⌬ Memory Core Extension